 ABSTRACT

 Tomato (Solanum lycopersicum) are widely cultivated vegetable, originating from western South America and now integral to global cuisines.
 They thrive in warm climates and are susceptible to frost with modern cultivars offering a variety of sizes, colors and flavors.
 In Karnataka, Kolar and Belagavi were the major districts which produce tomato hence the present study aimed to analyse the marketing dynamics of tomato in Kolar and Belagavi districts of Karnataka.
 A multistage purposive sampling technique was employed for the selection of sample respondents including market intermediaries using pre-tested, well-structured schedule.
 The results revealed that, in marketing of tomato three major marketing channels were identified in both districts comprises of Channel I: Producer – Consumer, Channel II: Producer - Wholesaler cum commission agent - Retailer – Consumer, Channel III: Producer - Village trader / merchant - Wholesaler cum commission agent- Retailer - Consumer.
 In Belagavi district, the producer’s share in consumer’s rupee was higher in Channel-II (56.48%) as compared to Channel-II (54.07%) in Kolar district.
-The marketing efficiency was also found to be highest in Channel-II (2.30) compared to Kolar district in Channel-II (2.17). major cost has been incurring on marketing mainly transportation Hence, there is a scope for the farmers to form farmers clusters themselves then send to intermediaries for reduction in marketing cost and to gain higher prices.
+The marketing efficiency was also found to be highest in Channel-II (2.30) compared to Kolar district in Channel-II (2.17).
+Major cost has been incurring on marketing mainly transportation Hence, there is a scope for the farmers to form farmers clusters themselves then send to intermediaries for reduction in marketing cost and to gain higher prices.

 Key words: Marketing channels, Marketing cost, Marketing efficiency and Price spread